VIDEO: Gunman Refusing To Drop Weapon Shot, Killed By Police In Paterson

-Cellphone video ( above ) shows the suspect lifting the gun and refusing to drop it when he was confronted by police at Carroll and Harrison streets around 4:15 p.m.
+Cellphone video ( above ) shows the suspect lifting the gun several times, refusing to drop it, as he paced the intersection of Carroll and Harrison streets surrounded by officers around 4:15 p.m.

+"I'm giving him all these opportunities," one officer said as the gunman refused to relent.

+"This m*therf*ck*r got a death wish," said one of several witnesses who either stopped their cars or came running, their cellphones recording the confrontation.
+"He better put that gun down before they shoot his ass....He's raised it numerous times."Other witnesses shouted to officers advancing toward the gunman to shoot him."They got all right to shoot him -- he ain't putting the gun down," one said.

 An Advanced Life Support Unit was summoned, but the as-yet unidentified gunman succumbed to his injuries.